arun-dhanjal/the_cube_review/README.md

 ## Testing

-Testing was ongoing throughout the entire development process.
-Browser developer tools were used while building to pinpoint and troubleshoot any issues as development progressed, as well as Microsoft Copilot/OpenAI ChatGPT to query specific coding logic queries.
+### Manual Functionality Testing

-Manual testing was carried out upon completion of the initial development to ensure functionality of all processed was as expected.
-The results of these tests can be viewed below:
+Manual testing was carried out to ensure functionality of all processes was as expected.
+The results of these tests are below:

 | **Site Area**         | **User Action**                                                                                      | **Expected Result**                                                                                                                       | **Pass/Fail** |
 |-----------------------|------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------|--------------|